Hoverbear/hoverbear.org/content/blog/2016-10-12-rust-state-machine-pattern/index.md

 Ideally, we'd like to see the following characteristics:

 * Can only be in one state at a time.
-* Each state should able have its own associated values if required.
+* Each state should have its own associated values if required.
 * Transitioning between states should have well defined semantics.
 * It should be possible to have some level of shared state.
 * Only explicitly defined transitions should be permitted.